googleapis/api-linter/docs/rules/core/0133-response-message-name.md

   summary: Create methods must return the resource.
 ---

-# Upper snake case values
+# Create methods: Resource response message

 This rule enforces that all `Create` RPCs have a response message of the resource, as mandated in [AIP-133][].